 Champions Center is the newest addition to LakePoint Sporting Community.
 Champions Center is a 170,000 SQ FT indoor facility that has now made LakePoint a year round complex.
 The indoor facility has 12 basketball courts, but also can be converted into 24 volleyball courts.
 The indoor also can host other events like, cheerleading, gymnastics, wrestling and other sports.

-LakePoint’s first entertainment venue, LakePoint Station, is set to open in July 2016.
-The new family fun center will feature St. Angelo’s Pizza, Clip n’ Climb rock climbing and 36 holes of miniature golf, all encompassed in a train station theme with it being located adjacent to an active railroad.
-LakePoint Station will be a vital first step in providing entertainment for all of LakePoint’s visitors as well as the local community.
-It will also feature a laser maze, arcade, gem mining, and is perfect for birthday parties, team dinners and good old-fashioned family fun.
+LakePoint’s first entertainment venue, LakePoint Station, opened in July 2016.
+The family fun center features St. Angelo’s Pizza, LakePoint Station Sweets, Clip n’ Climb rock climbing and 36 holes of miniature golf, all encompassed in a train station theme with it being located adjacent to an active railroad.
+LakePoint Station is a vital first step in providing entertainment for all of LakePoint’s visitors as well as the local community.
+It also features a laser maze, arcade, gem mining, and is perfect for birthday parties, team dinners and good old-fashioned family fun.

 Benefits to Cobb County